swillasnomads/Blog/content/posts/Apr20-23_Brisbane.md

 {{< figure src="/img/Apr20-23/gold_coast.jpg" >}}
 &nbsp;

-We mixed in a coastal walk with a view before settling on the beach for a few hours, thank goodness Maria had a parasol to shade our Canadian winter skin from the sun (UV was like a 7 - silly hole in the ozone).
+We mixed in a coastal walk with a view before settling on the beach for a few hours, thank goodness Maria had a parasol to shade our Canadian winter skin from the sun (silly hole in the ozone).
 We played in the waves, threw a frisbee and learned a new lawn game, Finska, but weren’t good enough to beat Maria (better her than Will, I always say).
 {{< figure src="/img/Apr20-23/beach.jpg" >}}
 &nbsp;

 If you are to hit up Brisbane on your own Australian trip, we would highly recommend Lone Pine Koala Sanctuary.
 It was lovely.
-And especially special to see so many animals I had never seen in person before, from Koalas, to Kangaroos, all the way to Platypuses and Tasmanian Devils.
+And particularly special to see so many animals I had never seen in person before, from Koalas, to Kangaroos, all the way to Platypuses and Tasmanian Devils.
 {{< figure src="/img/Apr20-23/koala_maria_will.jpg" >}}
 &nbsp;
 {{< figure src="/img/Apr20-23/kangaroos.jpg" >}}